Oscars 2020 Red Carpet Style - new shoes - The Media Times

 CREDIT: David Fisher / Shutterstock

-With the help of longtime stylist Sam Ratelle, who is also a costume designer, the Tony winner compiles his expressive looks on the red carpet.
-Speaking to FN, Ratelle said earlier this month about his client’s Oscars nightwear: “The category [is] ROYALTY!”
-The stylist also expects to see more than one Porter look all night, which means that Fans should stay tuned.
+With the blossoming of her music career, Eilish has also become a style icon for many of her fans.
+Her androgynous ensembles have inspired others to follow this example.
+Oversized t-shirts, loose trousers and gender-specific silhouettes are becoming increasingly popular with female street style stars.

+The A-Lister will perform tonight as part of the In Memoriam segment.
+The ceremony itself begins at 8 p.m.
+ET, although the carpet is already in full swing.

-Click through the gallery to see more red carpet arrivals at the 2020 Academy Awards.
+Click through the gallery to see all red carpet arrivals at the 2020 Oscars.

 Want more?